 If we understand numbers as points on a line, then we can conceptualize numeric variables as moveable points on a line, and functions as a particular kind of coordinated movement of two points on two lines.
 Just as the coordinated movement of two people often takes the form of a dance, so too we can view the coordinated movement of two points as a function dance, a dance in which the independent point’s location on its line determines the dependent point’s location on its line.

-Try out the sine dance below.
+Try out the sine dance with the Web Sketchpad model below.
 When you press the Go! button, three seconds later independent point x will move at a constant speed to the right along its line.
 Your job is to drag the bunny up and down so that the red dependent point at the tip of the bunny’s arrow is in the right place to represent sin(x).
 Fortunately the blue point moves up and down to show you where you should be.

 Try it out now: